Jalen Thompson: College career

 Thompson entered Washington State as an early enrollee and participated in the Cougars' spring practices.
 He was named the starting strong safety entering the season and was named a True Freshman All-American by ESPN after recording 51 tackles and a team-leading seven pass breakups in 13 games.
 As a sophomore, Thompson led the Cougars with 73 tackles, including 5.5 for loss, two pass breakups and four interceptions (T-3rd in the Pac-12) and led the conference with three fumble recoveries and was named second-team All-Pac-12 Conference and first-team all-conference by the Associated Press.
 Thompson entered his junior season on the Chuck Bednarik Award watchlist and recorded 67 tackles (4th on the team) along with two interceptions and eight passes broken up and was named honorable mention all-conference.
 Thompson lost his final season of eligibility due to a violation of NCAA rules going into his senior season, which was reportedly due to purchasing a non-steroid over-the-counter supplement that is banned by the NCAA.
 Over the course of his collegiate career, Thompson started all 39 of Washington State's games while on the team and finished with 191 tackles with six interceptions and 17 passes broken up.

 Professional career

 Pre-draft

 On June 28, 2019, Thompson had been informed by the NCAA that he had lost his last year of collegiate eligibility due to a violation stemming from a purchase of an over-the-counter supplement from a local nutrition store.
 Although the actual supplement purchased was not publicly released, a source had reported it was not a steroid.
-Without any eligiblity remaining, he officially declared himself for the 2019 NFL supplemental draft.
+Without any eligibility remaining, he officially declared himself for the 2019 NFL supplemental draft.